Alleged mastermind behind Fresno’s mass shooting pleads not guilty

-FRESNO, California (KSEE) – The alleged mastermind behind Fresno’s mass shooting made his first court appearance in court Tuesday.
+FRESNO, California (KGPE) – The alleged mastermind behind Fresno’s mass shooting made his first court appearance in court Tuesday.

 Ger Lee, 27, pleaded not guilty to several felonies including four counts of murder and 12 counts of attempted murder.